 *The Antibody test is free whether or not you have insurance.
-Please bring a valid CT ID when coming to our center.
+Please check with your insurance provider and bring a valid CT ID when coming to our center.

 Am I eligible for antibody testing?